ahgroup/modelbuilder/auxiliary/development/ideas-and-to-do.md

 * Add further model checks to make sure user doesn't do something wrong.

 * Add a repository for user contributed models to package/github site.
 Should allow easy upload of a model (Rds) file, then automated checking of model and if model is ok, automatic addition to 'database' of models. might want to do that through a shiny app?
-See e.g. the NetLogo website for a conceputal example: https://ccl.northwestern.edu/netlogo/models/community/
+See e.g. the NetLogo website for a conceptual example: https://ccl.northwestern.edu/netlogo/models/community/